Exploring the Water Cycle: Hands-On Activities for Kids

 3. Use the marker to draw the sun and clouds on the bag.

-4. Over the next few days, observe how the water evaporates, condenses on the sides of the bag, and eventually drips down, simulating precipitation.
+4. Observe over a few days how the water evaporates, condenses, and drips back down, simulating precipitation.

 2. Creating a Mini Rainstorm